Alexander of Battenberg: Early life

 Alexander was the second son of Prince Alexander of Hesse and by Rhine by the latter's morganatic marriage with Countess Julia von Hauke.
 The Countess and her descendants gained the title of Princess of Battenberg (derived from an old residence of the Grand Dukes of Hesse) and the style Durchlaucht ("Serene Highness") in 1858.

 Prince Alexander was a nephew of Russia's Tsar Alexander II, who had married a sister of Prince Alexander of Hesse.
-His mother, the daughter of Polish general Hans Moritz Hauke, had been lady-in-waiting to the Tsaritsa.
+His mother, member of the Hauke family, the daughter of Polish general Hans Moritz von Hauke, had been lady-in-waiting to the Tsaritsa.
 Alexander was known to his family, and many later biographers, as "Sandro" or "Drino".

-Alexander's brother, Prince Louis of Battenberg, married Princess Victoria of Hesse and the Rhine, a granddaughter of Queen Victoria.
+Alexander's brother, Prince Louis of Battenberg, married Princess Victoria of Hesse and by Rhine, a granddaughter of Queen Victoria.
 Their children included Queen Louise of Sweden, Earl Mountbatten of Burma and Princess Alice of Battenberg, the mother of Prince Philip, Duke of Edinburgh, husband of Queen Elizabeth II.

 Alexander's other brother, Prince Henry of Battenberg, married Queen Victoria's youngest daughter Princess Beatrice.
 Among their children was Queen Victoria Eugenia of Spain.

 Prince of Bulgaria

-In his boyhood and early youth Alexander frequently visited Saint Petersburg, and he accompanied his uncle, Tsar Alexander II, who was much attached to him, during the Bulgarian campaign of 1877.
+In his boyhood and early youth, Alexander frequently visited Saint Petersburg, and he accompanied his uncle, Tsar Alexander II, who was much attached to him, during the Bulgarian campaign of 1877.

 When, under the Treaty of Berlin (1878), Bulgaria became an autonomous principality under the suzerainty of the Ottoman Empire, the Tsar recommended his nephew to the Bulgarians as a candidate for the newly created throne, and the Grand National Assembly unanimously elected Prince Alexander as Prince of Bulgaria (29 April 1879).
 At that time he held a commission as a lieutenant in the Prussian life-guards at Potsdam.

-Before proceeding to Bulgaria, Prince Alexander paid visits to the Tsar at Livadia, to the courts of the great powers and to the sultan; a Russian warship then conveyed him to Varna, and after taking the oath to the new constitution at Veliko Tarnovo (8 July 1879) he went to Sofia.
-The people everywhere en route greeted him with immense enthusiasm.
-One of the servants of Alexander of Battenberg was the Bessarabian boyar from Căzănești village Stefan Uvaliev, who supported Alexander of Battenberg financially.
+Before proceeding to Bulgaria, Prince Alexander paid visits to the Tsar at Livadia, to the courts of the Great Powers.
+After paying a visit to the Ottoman Sultan's court, a Russian warship conveyed him to Varna where he took an oath to the Tarnovo Constitution at Veliko Tarnovo (8 July 1879) and then proceeded to Sofia.
+People everywhere en route greeted him with immense enthusiasm.

+Reign

-The new ruling prince had not had any previous training in governing, and a range of problems confronted him.
+The new ruling prince had not had any previous experience in government, and a range of problems confronted him.
 He found himself caught between the Russians, who wanted him to be a do-nothing king (a roi fainéant), and the Bulgarian politicians, who actively pursued their own quarrels with a violence that threatened the stability of Bulgaria.
+One of his servants was the Bessarabian boyar Stefan Uvaliev from the Căzănești village, who supported him financially.